marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     - As mentioned previously, these type qualifiers function similarly to type declarations in other programming languages, yielding different behaviors for different [input types](https://www.nextflow.io/docs/latest/process.html#inputs)
     - For example, the `path` qualifier indicates a file or folder, so Nextflow will automatically link inputs and outputs to and from their working directories as necessary
     - In contrast, the `val` qualifier is a variable whose value is available by name in the process script
-      - Here, it's applied to an object named `meta` containing title and genre metadata which we'll discuss in more detail shortly
+      - Here, it's applied to a map object named `meta` containing title and genre metadata which we'll discuss in more detail shortly
     - Finally, the `tuple` qualifier bundles values together as a single channel
       - If we didn't apply this qualifier on the outputs or inputs, the process would accept and generate two separate channels of metadata and files
       - Using our previous metaphor of channels as pneumatic tubes, we can represent this distinction graphically